A-Arrayas/FAIRSalud/README.md

 #### FAIRification Workspace

 After successful authentication, users are directed to the FAIRification Workspace.
 The interface is organized around a five-stage workflow that guides the transformation process from source data to FAIR-compliant FHIR resources.
 A navigation panel on the left displays the workflow stages and remains visible throughout the process, allowing users to track their progress.
-The main panel provides contextual information and guidance for each step.
+The main panel provides contextual information and guidance for each step of the FAIRification journey.

 ![NewFair](case_of_use/1.2.new_fair.png)

 #### Data Upload

 The platform supports the ingestion of data from multiple sources, including CSV, XLSX, PostgreSQL databases, and REDCap projects.
-In this example, two files are uploaded:
+In this use case, two files are uploaded:
 - An XLSX dataset containing clinical information to be transformed into a FHIR Observation resource.
-- A CSV file containing ICD-10 codes that will be harmonized with SNOMED CT terminology during the semantic enrichment process.
+- A CSV file containing ICD-10 diagnostic codes that will later be harmonized with SNOMED CT terminology during the semantic enrichment process

 ![Upload](case_of_use/1.3.upload.png)

-Additional features such as Loading panel in between pages to increase the feeling of dynamic workspace.

 #### Workflow Initialization

-Once the required files have been provided, the platform processes the uploaded content and prepares the environment for the subsequent FAIRification stages.
-A loading screen provides feedback on the current operation and ensures a smooth transition between workflow steps.
+Once the required files have been uploaded, the platform processes the input data and prepares the workspace for the subsequent FAIRification stages.
+During this initialization phase, a loading screen provides feedback on the current operation and indicates that the uploaded datasets are being analyzed and prepared for semantic harmonization and mapping activities.

 ![Loading](case_of_use/1.4.loading_panel.png)

 ### 2. Terminology Service

 When the workspace has been initialized and the source data uploaded, the workflow proceeds to the Terminology Service stage.
-This component supports semantic harmonization by enabling researchers to align local codes and textual values with standardized terminologies.
+This component supports semantic harmonization by enabling researchers to align local codes and textual values with standardized healthcare terminologies.
-To facilitate this process, the platform provides a preview of the uploaded datasets, displaying the first records and the distinct values available for each column.
-This allows users to inspect the data before performing terminology operations.
+To facilitate this process, the platform provides a preview of the uploaded datasets, displaying sample records together with the distinct values detected for each column.
+This allows users to inspect the source data and identify fields that may benefit from terminology standardization.
-In addition to data exploration, the Terminology Service offers several semantic enrichment capabilities, including:
+In addition to data exploration, the Terminology Service provides several semantic enrichment capabilities, including:
-- Code-to-code translation between standard terminologies (ICD-10, LOINC, SNOMED CT, and ATC).
+- **Code-to-code translation** between standard terminologies such as ICD-10, LOINC, SNOMED CT, and ATC.
-- Text-to-code matching, enabling free-text values to be associated with standardized concepts.
+- **Text-to-code matching** enables free-text values to be associated with standardized concepts.
-- Terminology lookup and concept exploration to support informed decision-making during the FAIRification process.
+- **Terminology lookup and concept exploration** that supports**** informed decision-making during the FAIRification process.

+These functionalities help improve semantic interoperability and ensure that the transformed data can be consistently interpreted across systems and institutions.

 ![Terminology](case_of_use/2.1.terminology_service.png)